IHF World Women's Handball Championship: History

-1957-1970: Beginning
+1957–1970: Beginning

-After the first men’s indoor World Championship in 1938, women had to wait until 1949 for their first international competition, largely due to World War II.
+After the first men's indoor World Championship in 1938, women had to wait until 1949 for their first international competition, largely due to World War II.
 This inaugural tournament was played outdoors with eleven players per side.
 Hungary, the host nation, won the competition.
-Two further editions of the eleven-a-side women’s World Championship were held in 1956 and 1960, both won by Romania.
+Two further editions of the eleven-a-side women's World Championship were held in 1956 and 1960, both won by Romania.

 The first seven-a-side World Championship took place in 1957 in Yugoslavia, featuring nine European teams.
 Although designated as a World Championship, only European teams participated in this edition.
 While still played outdoors, it marked the first official competition with seven-a-side teams, distinguishing it from the previous eleven-a-side tournaments.
 Approximately 8,000 spectators attended the final, where Czechoslovakia defeated Hungary 7–1.

 The first non-European team, Japan, participated in the 1962 edition, held in Romania.
 Matches were played outdoors on clay courts during the day, in two twenty-minute halves.
-Romanian coaches Niculae Nedeff and Constantine Popescu guided the host team to victory, defeating Denmark 8–5 in the final.
+Romanian coaches Constantine Popescu and Niculae Nedeff guided the host team to victory, defeating Denmark 8–5 in the final.

 From the 1965 edition, hosted by West Germany, all matches were held indoors.
 Eight teams participated, divided into two groups of four.
 The group winners advanced to the final, where Hungary claimed its first title by defeating Yugoslavia 5–3.
 The host nation, West Germany, finished in third place.

-The 1968 edition, originally scheduled for November, was canceled in August by the IHF following the Soviet invasion of Czechoslovakia.
+The 1968 edition, originally scheduled for November, was canceled in August by the IHF following the Warsaw Pact invasion of Czechoslovakia.
 Nine teams had qualified, including only one non-European team, Japan.
 In December 1968, the USSR organized an unofficial replacement tournament featuring four of the nine qualified teams.
-Since no country expressed interest in hosting a full championship, no women’s World Championship was held in 1969 or 1970.
+Since no country expressed interest in hosting a full championship, no women's World Championship was held in 1969 or 1970.